fj/dzb-ordertopia-api-docs/README.markdown

 ## Introduction

-The tastyTopia represents a live, real-time view of the rich dataset that orderTopia holds.
+The tastyTopia API represents a live, real-time view of the rich dataset that orderTopia holds.
 This document provides information to developers and other interested parties about our domain model and how to integrate with orderTopia.

 ## Making API requests